The Dream Director was an immersive installation created by Luke Jerram and his team of specialists at the Watershed Media Centre, Bristol 2007.

 Independent on Sunday Dream Director read

 BBC World Service Dream Director at the ICA

 Culture24 Dream Director at the De La Warr Pavillion read

 Radio 5 Live Dream Director at the ICA

 The Times Dream Director, Double page story by Juliet Rix read

 The Argus Dream Director at the De La Warr Pavillion read

 Reuters film about Dream Director at the De La Warr Pavillion distributed globally

 The first Dream Director prototype was built in 2005/6 at the University of West of England with an AHRC Arts and Science Research Fellowship.
 It was created to further our understanding of the affects of sound on sleep and to inform new Sky Orchestra compositions.
-Collaborators Dr Chris Alford and Dr Jennie Parker believe our research to have both artistic outputs and clinical applications for people suffering from trauma who commonly experience nightmares.
+Collaborators Dr Chris Alford and Dr Jennie Parker believe our research has both artistic value and clinical applications for people suffering from trauma who commonly experience nightmares.
 Analysing data collected from the UK tour of the Dream Director, this research is still ongoing.
-Read about this in the AHRC journal - Podium.
+Read about this in the AHRC journal – Podium.